| Tools Developed, Supported, Sponsored and/or Released by KoreLogic

 To ensure the framework remains flexible and extensible, a community-driven set of plug-ins are utilized for file-type detection and data extraction.
 By using plug-ins for this functionality, anyone can expand the framework to add new files that can be analyzed or new techniques to be performed.

-MASTIFF source code and PGP signature can be downloaded at http://sourceforge.net/projects/mastiff.
-Questions or comments on the project can be sent to email@example.com. [key]
+Download the 0.6.0 release of the MASTIFF source code here [sign], or visit the MASTIFF Git page to access the development code tree.
+Questions or comments on the project can be sent to firstname.lastname@example.org. [key]

 KL-EL - The KoreLogic Expression Language Library (libklel) is a C library that provides a simple expression language that can be embedded in other programs.
 It does not implement a full programming language, but rather a simpler expression language called KL-EL that is designed to provide arithmetic and logic operations in situations where embedding a full programming language would be overkill.
 KL-EL can access functions and variables exported from the embedding program, and is statically and strongly typed, which helps ensure that expressions are valid before they are executed.
 The embedding API is easy to use, and the library itself is very small.